simonmichael/hledger/hledger/hledger.m4.md

 #### Beancount account names

-hledger will mostly adapt your account names to the more restricted [Beancount account names](https://beancount.github.io/docs/beancount_language_syntax.html#accounts), by

-- replacing unsupported characters with `-`
+hledger will try adjust your account names to the more restricted [Beancount account names](https://beancount.github.io/docs/beancount_language_syntax.html#accounts), by capitalising, replacing unsupported characters with `-`, and/or prepending `B` to parts which don't begin with a letter or digit.
-- capitalising each account name part
-- and prepending `B` to any parts which don't begin with a letter or digit

 But you must ensure that the top level account names are `Assets`, `Liabilities`, `Equity`, `Income`, and `Expenses`.
-If yours are different, you can use [account aliases](#alias-directive), usually in the form of `--alias` options, possibly stored in a [config file](#config-file).
+If yours are not, you can use [account aliases](#alias-directive), usually in the form of `--alias` options, possibly stored in a [config file](#config-file).
 (Example: [hledger2beancount.conf](https://github.com/simonmichael/hledger/blob/master/examples/hledger2beancount.conf))